secretstartups/handbook/content/handbook/people-group/promotions-transfers.md

 Job title specialties are used to indicate a stage, group and/or a specific focus area of the team member within their responsibilities.
 These specialties are not part of the job title, but are used to feed into reporting around stage, group and/or focus area investments.
 It is also a resource for the People Group and leaders to leverage to review organizational health metrics and ratios.

-**If any changes are required to a team members Job Title Speciality, the manager should email the People Connect team (people-connect@gitlab.com) promptly with the new job title specialty information along with the effective date of the change.
+**If any changes are required to a team members Job Title Speciality, the manager should create a [HelpLab](https://helplab.gitlab.systems/esc?id=emp_taxonomy_topic&topic_id=6de369b997804e50a326158de053af7b) case for the People Connect team with the new job title specialty information along with the effective date of the change.
 If a new Job Title Specialty that does not already exist needs to be created, please open an [issue](https://gitlab.com/gitlab-com/people-group/people-tools-technology/general/-/issues/new#) to get it created in Workday using the `Workday: Job Title Specialty Request` template.
 It is an important manager responsibility to ensure this field remains accurate in Workday.**

 ### Job Title Specialty Guidance For Managers